MicrosoftDocs/ai-builder/ai-builder-docs/model-types.md

 We're changing the look of the home page to improve your experience for discovering how AI Builder can help you and your company.
 We'll first roll it out to a random group, and then to all customers the week of October 24, 2021.

-To learn more about adding intelligence to your business, go to [Overview AI Builder](overview.md).
+To learn more about adding intelligence to your business, go to [Overview of AI Builder](overview.md).

 ## Model types